 The massive cliffs, streaked in colors of gray and orange, beckoned exploration of the island.
-The ship anchored off shore while the tenders ferried us to the causeway.
+The ship anchored offshore while the tenders ferried us to the causeway.
 For a Euro, a bus transported tourists to the city gate, but I opted to walk the mile to the opening.
-What a lucky choice because I would have missed the wild flower gardens blooming along the shoreline–poppies in red, thistles in blue and daisies in white and yellow.
+What a lucky choice because I would have missed the wildflower gardens blooming along the shoreline–poppies in red, thistles in blue, and daisies in white and yellow.
 From that vantage, our ship floated in front of the mountains.
 The sun came out from behind the clouds, reflecting diamonds in the water.

 On a small hill just off the road, a graveyard held the remains of past residents and famous Greek poet, Giannis Ritsos.
 Residents take pride in the graveyard, as caretakers pulled weeds and watered plants as I passed by the markers.

 The only entrance, an arched gate led into the town.
-The well-preserved Byzantine port once was home to 60,000 people, while now a few hundred live in the community year around.
+The well-preserved Byzantine port once was home to 60,000 people, while now a few hundred live in the community year-round.
 The narrow main street supported eclectic shops and inviting cafés.
 The proprietors warmly welcomed customers, taking time to answer questions but not pressuring to buy.
 I followed a zig-zagging pathway up the hill, accompanied by fellow passengers making the climb.

 Thursday 23 April, Mykonos, Greece